lotrekagency/doacker/README.md

 # Doacker

+Pure goodness! 🐳

-This is a set of utilities used internally to manage Docker containers
+Our internal set of utilities to manage Docker containers

 ## Installation